 - Turns consumers into loyal customers

-To ensure consistency across all platforms and different types of content, create your own brand voice guidelines and stick to them whenever you share a new article or create a social media post.
-The very best branding companies ensure their clients' brand voice is always on par.
+To ensure consistency across all platforms and content types, create your own brand voice guidelines and adhere to them whenever you publish new content, whether an article on your website or a social media post.
+The best branding companies ensure their clients' brand voice is always on par.